dwalker109/aoc-2023/README.md

 - Each day can now be boilerplated via [cargo-generate](https://github.com/dwalker109/aoc-input).
 - [aocfin](https://github.com/dwalker109/aoc-input) can be used to pull the day's input.
 - Inputs are stored in a [private submodule](https://github.com/dwalker109/aoc-input) mounted under `./input`, pointing at the `aoc-2023` branch.

+# Days!

+## Day 1: Trebuchet?!

+This was a surprisingly involved first day.
+Is 2023 going to be hard as nails?
+It wasn't massively difficult, and maybe I'm just still asleep (I got up at 5am), but this took me an hour.
+Day 1 is usually pretty much a one liner, and this one wasn't.